Reza Pahlavi: Early life and education

 Reza Pahlavi was born in Tehran as the eldest son of Mohammad Reza Pahlavi, the Shah of Iran and Farah Pahlavi, the Shahbanu.
 Pahlavi's siblings include his sister Farahnaz, brother Ali Reza, and sister Leila, as well as a half-sister, Shahnaz.
+When he was born, the Shah pardoned 98 political prisoners, and the government declared a 20 percent reduction in income tax.

-Ceremony at Pasargadae to mark the 2,500-year celebration of the Persian Empire in 1971; the Crown Prince is at far right, age 10, standing next to his parents.
+A ceremony at Pasargadae to mark the 2,500-year celebration of the Persian Empire in 1971.
+The Crown Prince is at the far right, age 10, standing next to his parents.

+In his youth, he was a keen football player and spectator.
+He was a fan of the capital's football club Esteghlal, then known as Taj (lit.
+'Crown'), and his support was even televised by the National Iranian Radio and Television.
+The club performed in annual rallies organized on his birthday, identifying the club with the Pahlavi regime.
+He was also a supporter of Taj Abadan football club, another Iranian football team of the era.

+Pilot training

-When he was born, the Shah pardoned 98 political prisoners, and the government declared a 20% reduction in income tax.
-He studied at the eponymous "Reza Pahlavi School", a private school located in the royal palace and restricted to the imperial family and court associates.
+He studied at the eponymous "Reza Pahlavi School," a private school located in the royal palace and restricted to the imperial family and court associates.
 He was trained as a pilot; his first solo flight was at the age of 11, and he obtained his license a year later.
-He is also a supporter of Taj Abadan football club.